 If you believe that indoor air pollution is a problem you can deal with until you find time to make changes, then you would do well to consider these short-term and long-term effects of indoor air pollution.
-You can then contact Econo West at 661-947-2653 for help with filters, purifiers, and other options for improving air quality.
+You can then contact Econo West Heating Air & Plumbing at (661) 947-2653 for help with filters, purifiers, and other options for improving air quality.

 Immediate Effects of Indoor Air Pollution

 In some cases, the health effects of indoor air pollutants can show up after just a single exposure.
 Some of these symptoms include eye irritation, nose irritation, throat scratches, headache, fatigue, and dizziness.
 These are generally short-lived symptoms that are relatively easy to treat.
 In some cases, treatment is just removing the irritation, if you can determine what it is.

 There are several factors that can determine if you have immediate reactions to poor indoor air quality.
 For example, the older a person is, the more likely they are to react to pollutants.
 Likewise, a person who suffers from allergies is more likely to have an immediate reaction.
 Other medical conditions can also affect how immediate the effects are.

 It Can Be Challenging to Determine the Cause of Immediate Effects

 One of the challenges is that in some cases, the immediate effects of indoor air pollution are very similar to the symptoms of things like viral disease and colds.
 As a result, people often believe that they have a cold and do not think much about it.
 Since these immediate effects can fade as the person’s body acclimates to them, they may actually be getting worse when they think they are getting better.